Cedar Crest College is one of the top colleges for the study of forensic science—and offers one of the few fully accredited programs in the nation.

 Nationally recognized professors

 Our faculty members have more than 50 years of professional forensic science experience, and they routinely publish in peer-reviewed publications and present original research at forensic science conferences.
-Also, our program director, Lawrence Quarino, Ph.D., is the current chair of FEPAC.
+Also, our program director, Lawrence Quarino, Ph.D., is a former chair of FEPAC.

 A unique curriculum

 Our programs will take you from the crime scene to the courtroom.
 Here, you will receive instruction in subjects as diverse as DNA analysis, toxicology, trace evidence examination, and how to testify as an expert witness.
 This generalist approach will prepare you to compete for a wide array of careers.

 Our students have won numerous research competitions and grants, as well as scholarships from professional organizations.
 Since 2009, our students and faculty have given more than 50 presentations at regional and national conferences.

 Here, you will be trained on the leading-edge tools and technology currently utilized by forensic science professionals in the workplace.
 For example, we’re one of the few undergraduate programs in the nation to provide access to Mass Spectrometry (Tandem) technology, which is used for determining masses of particles and their composition.
 (See Facilities for a list of technology available on campus.)

 A focus on leadership

 Students present at major forensic science conferences, serve in a leadership capacity in the Forensic Science Student Organization (FSSO), and host the College’s annual forensic science symposium, which takes place every spring.

 Our students have interned in forensic science labs across the nation and around the globe.
 They have frequently been commended for their knowledge, skill, and work ethic.
 Also, almost every student who has graduated from our master’s degree program has found immediate employment after graduation.